- May help reduce bleeding / cramps/ irritation

 Cherish Pads came onto the market in 2016, and they’re an all-natural, plastic free sanitary pad.
 Here are a few quick facts:

-- A wide range of absorbency levels and sizes for Cherish Napkins (pantyliner to overnight)
+- A wide range of absorbency levels and sizes for Cherish Napkins that can offer daily protection (pantyliner to long, overnight pads)

 - 8 layers of protection with Cherish Premium Sanitary Napkins